Update 2013 Partnering to Expand Regional Approach

 The first Regional Forums are underway, initiating a new a new approach to regional outreach for integrated water management.
 The Forums are sponsored by the Department of Water Resources and developed in cooperation with local entities and organizations.
 The purpose of the Forums is to gather and share information relating to the California Water Plan, integrated water management, flood planning and water related efforts.
 This includes collecting feedback on local conditions and priorities that will help inform statewide investments.

 Regional stakeholders, as members of the Regional Design Team, assist in planning the respective Forums discussing potential agenda topics and reviewing and refining presentations and handouts.
-Meeting dates will be posted below as the Forums are scheduled.
+Meeting dates are posted below as the Forums are scheduled.
 Click on the dates to access the meeting materials, which will be updated as Forums are scheduled throughout the State.

 Regional Collaboration emails and Regional Liferay portals information (.pdf)